 Mitigation: Periodically review your websites and data stores for correct ownership and authentication.
 Just as with Sensitive Data Exposure, ensure that sensitive customer information is encrypted at rest.

-For companies in the Colorado Springs or Front Range area, consider having ComputerKick take a look at your website for proper security and authentication.
+Consider having ComputerKick review your website for proper security and authentication.